Ibn-al-waqt/ToDoList/README.md

 Secrets and credentials are stored using environment variables and are never exposed to the client.

 ## Deployment
-- Backend deployed on Render
+- Backend deployed on Netlify
 - Database hosted on Supabase

 ## Lessons Learned